Interview Tips

 The Best Interviewees

-When I use to interview, the candidates that were most memorable (and also turned out to be the best employees) were neither the ones who had answers rolling off their tongues (I could see right through that), nor the ones that walked in on pins and needles.
+When I used to interview, the candidates that were most memorable (and also turned out to be the best employees) were neither the ones who had answers rolling off their tongues (I could see right through that) nor the ones who walked in on pins and needles.

 The qualified applicants who were curious, polite, professional, and who seemed to be reflecting on our discussion were the ones I hired.